tazomatalax/Pyroid/README.md

 - [ ] Performance optimizations for handling higher resolutions
 - [ ] More export options (e.g., OBJ, STEP formats)
 - [ ] Undo/Redo functionality
+- [ ] Importing .STL or other bodies to use as an implicit body to apply gyroid latticing

 ## Contributing